rackerlabs/scantron/README.md

 su - autossh -s /bin/bash -c 'autossh -M 0 -f -N -o "StrictHostKeyChecking no" -o "ServerAliveInterval 60" -o "ServerAliveCountMax 3" -p 22 -R 4430:127.0.0.1:443 -R 2049:127.0.0.1:2049 -i /home/scantron/master/autossh.key autossh@192.168.1.101'
 ```

-If master cannot SSH to an agent, then the autossh command will be run on the agent and the port forwards will be local (`-L`) instead of remote (`-R`).
+If Master cannot SSH to an agent, then the autossh command will be run on the agent and the port forwards will be local (`-L`) instead of remote (`-R`).

 ```bash
 # Master <-- Agent 1